xbugster/Godville-bot/README.md

 * cd Godville-bot
 * python framework/kango.py build ./

-Now the compiler created the directory "output" within checked out git directory, within output you'll find: chrome, firefox and safari directories.
-In each directory compiled extension for respective browser.
+Now the compiler created the directory "output" within this directory you'll find: chrome(.crx), firefox(.xpi) extension for respective browser.

 ##### For Google Chrome
 Options -> Tools -> Extensions - drag and drop an extension file into the opened window